Jean-Jacques Rousseau: Youth

 Witnessing the local townsfolk participate in militias made a big impression on Rousseau.
-Throughout his life, he would recall one scene where, after the volunteer militia had finished its manoeuvres, they began to dance around a fountain and most of the people from neighboring buildings came out to join them, including him and his father.
+Throughout his life, he would recall one scene where, after the volunteer militia had finished its manoeuvres, they began to dance around a fountain and most of the people from neighbouring buildings came out to join them, including him and his father.
 Rousseau would always see militias as the embodiment of popular spirit in opposition to the armies of the rulers, whom he saw as disgraceful mercenaries.

 When Rousseau was ten, his father, an avid hunter, got into a legal quarrel with a wealthy landowner on whose lands he had been caught trespassing.
 To avoid certain defeat in the courts, he moved away to Nyon in the territory of Bern, taking Rousseau's aunt Suzanne with him.
-He remarried, and from that point Jean-Jacques saw little of him.
-Jean-Jacques was left with his maternal uncle, who packed him, along with his own son, Abraham Bernard, away to board for two years with a Calvinist minister in a hamlet outside Geneva.
+He remarried, and from that point, Jean-Jacques saw little of him.
+Jean-Jacques was left with his maternal uncle, who packed him and his son, Abraham Bernard, away to board for two years with a Calvinist minister in a hamlet outside Geneva.
 Here, the boys picked up the elements of mathematics and drawing.
 Rousseau, who was always deeply moved by religious services, for a time even dreamed of becoming a Protestant minister.

-Virtually all our information about Rousseau's youth has come from his posthumously published Confessions, in which the chronology is somewhat confused, though recent scholars have combed the archives for confirming evidence to fill in the blanks.
+Virtually all information about Rousseau's youth has come from his posthumously published Confessions, in which the chronology is somewhat confused, though recent scholars have combed the archives for confirming evidence to fill in the blanks.
 At age 13, Rousseau was apprenticed first to a notary and then to an engraver who beat him.
 At 15, he ran away from Geneva (on 14 March 1728) after returning to the city and finding the city gates locked due to the curfew.

 In adjoining Savoy he took shelter with a Roman Catholic priest, who introduced him to Françoise-Louise de Warens, age 29.
-She was a noblewoman of Protestant background who was separated from her husband.
-As professional lay proselytizer, she was paid by the King of Piedmont to help bring Protestants to Catholicism.
+She was a noblewoman of a Protestant background who was separated from her husband.
+As a professional lay proselytizer, she was paid by the King of Piedmont to help bring Protestants to Catholicism.
 They sent the boy to Turin, the capital of Savoy (which included Piedmont, in what is now Italy), to complete his conversion.
 This resulted in his having to give up his Genevan citizenship, although he would later revert to Calvinism to regain it.